jaymoulin/docker-jdownloader/README.md

-Raspberry PI - JDownloader - Docker Container
+Raspberry PI - JDownloader - Docker Image
 =

 This container allows you to have JDownloader daemon installed easily thanks to Docker.